nwright-nz/Idol.NET/README.md

 Add User :	Adds a user to an existing user store

+Add User Role: Add a user role

+Assign User To Store : Assign a user to an existing user role

 To get further info on any of these, please see https://www.idolondemand.com/developer/apis